apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 The :code:`validate` method doesn't check for any errors (as there is no argument) and returns an active type of "INTEGER" which is the type of value extracted.
 The :code:`extract` method retrieves the inbound session from the context instance and then gets the transaction count from there.
-The method is required to return a :txb:`Feature` instance.
+The method is required to return a `Feature` instance.
 This type can be constructed from any of the valid feature types.
-The meta-function :txb:`feature_type_for` is used to retrieve the feature type used for INTEGER values and the methods constructions casts the transaction count to that type and returns it, which in turn constructs a feature with the value and type.
+The meta-function `feature_type_for` is used to retrieve the feature type used for INTEGER values and the methods constructions casts the transaction count to that type and returns it, which in turn constructs a feature with the value and type.